Self-reinforcing cascades: A spreading model for beliefs or products of varying intensity or quality

 \paragraph*{\textbf{Recursive solution}}

 Mathematically, we consider a general branching structure for contacts within the population.
-At any node, we define $G(x) = \sum_k \pi_b x^b$ as the probability generating function for the number of ``children'' neighbors (occupied or not) of that node, $\pi_b$ being the probability of branching into exactly $b$ children \cite{wilf1994generating}.
+At any node, we define $G(x) = \sum_b \pi_b x^b$ as the probability generating function (PGF) for the number of ``children'' neighbors (occupied or not) of that node, $\pi_b$ being the probability of branching into exactly $b$ children \cite{wilf1994generating}.
 The probability $\pi_0$ is equal to the probability that any node in the cascade is a dead-end without children, one of two ways for a chain of transmission to end.
 Importantly, and in line with recent empirical findings \cite{gleeson2020branching}, the branching number $b$ is drawn independently and identically at each node.
-However, considering generation- or intensity-dependent distributions for the branching number would be a straightforward extension of the model.
+However, intensity-dependent distributions for the branching number is a straightforward extension of the model (explored in Supplemental Material).

 We pick the first node on this structure to start a cascade of intensity 1 (more generally, $I_0$).
 Any potential children will be either receptive to the process with probability $p$, and continue the process with intensity 2; or non-receptive, such that they end their branch of the cascade by reaching intensity 0.
 In the next step, children with non-zero intensity in the last step (if any) can recruit their own receptive children (if any) to continue the process with intensity 3; or convince their non-receptive children (if any) to continue the process with intensity 1.
 In general, intensity increases when the cascade spreads to receptive nodes and decreases when it spreads to non-receptive ones.
-Any branch of the cascade dies either when it reaches a dead-end of the branching process or when its intensity goes to zero.
+Any branch of the cascade dies either when it reaches a dead-end or when its intensity goes to zero.